MarcosCobena/marcoscobena.github.io/items/Senseful-StyleCop-for-Visual-Studio--Mac-and-Windows--Xamarin-e02fdf15d039.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Senseful StyleCop for Visual Studio –Mac and Windows #Xamarin

-   I’ve switched from Beezy to prepare material for some days I’m spending this week on-site.
-More specifically how to improve performance in…   --------

 ### Senseful StyleCop for Visual Studio –Mac and Windows #Xamarin

 I’ve switched from Beezy to prepare material for some days I’m spending this week on-site.
 More specifically how to improve performance in Xamarin.Forms on Android.